-First releasing as an early access game in july 2017, Fortnite – Save the World is the original incartation of the game which is essentially a sand box co-op game where you have to fend of wave after wave of zombies, using weapon and gathered materials.
-As the name suggests, its not just a shooter, you can build defences to gain advantages or defend.
+First releasing as an early access game in July 2017, Fortnite – Save the World is the original incarnation of the game which is essentially a sandbox co-op game where you have to fend off wave after wave of zombies, using a weapon and gathered materials.
+As the name suggests, it is not just a shooter, you can build defences to gain advantages or defend.
 Although a good game, it wasn’t pulling up trees.